 In recent years, streaming has dominated the way we as a society consume film, TV, Music and other forms of media.
 From Netflix to Amazon Prime to now YouTube, BritBox and Disney Plus, it appears everyone is streaming, particularly in recent months due to the pandemic.
 People are needing instant media to keep the family entertained.
 But what about DVDs and Blu-ray also?
 Are these better?
 Did we prefer having hard copies of our consumable media?
+Will streaming site like Netflix take over DVD's in the same way DVD's stole the spotlight from VHS?
 This article will weigh up the pros and cons of both DVDs and streaming services and determine which reigns superior over the world of media consumption.

 DVDs: The Pros and Cons